rollinsw/Google-Maps-Location-Picker/README.md

 <p>Returns latitude and longitude by dropping a point on the map, moving the pointer around the map or by location search.</p>

 <h2>Description</h2>
 <p>Use Google Maps to find the latitude and longitude of any point.
-This is intended to be used in applications where you need to capture the latitude and longitude of a point specified by a user on the map.
+This is intended to be used in an application where you need to capture the latitude and longitude of a point specified by a user on the map.
 Latitude and longitude will be returned in one of three ways:</p>
 <ul>
 <li>Click any point on the map to drop a map marker</li>
 <li>Drag the map marker to any point on the map</li>